 4. Rise above emotional manipulation and mind games

 Are you the one playing mind games in your relationship or is it your partner?
-No matter who is introducing these toxic manipulation attempts, in order to heal your toxic relationship, you will need to resist from both initiating or participating in mind games.
+No matter who is introducing these toxic manipulation attempts, in order to heal your toxic relationship, you will need to resist both initiating or participating in mind games orgaslighting in relationships.

 5. Engage in crucial conversations

 More love, more passion, and more intimacy are usually to be found on the other side of the truth.
 In order to restart your struggling love, you will need to start taking some emotional risks.

 You can begin by engaging in a crucial conversation, bringing up the truths that you have been withholding from your partner, and then staying in dialogue even when it is uncomfortable or scary.

 6. Get information, tools, advice, and/or professional support

 Most people simply don’t know what to do.
 Our mainstream culture is totally ignorant about what it takes to create a healthy, highly functioning relationship.